-At Vine Healthcare, we treat lots of patients suffering from biotoxin/mycotoxin illness, otherwise known as ‘mold illness’ or CIRS (chronic inflammatory response syndrome) as a result of exposure to water damaged buildings.
+At Fully Functional, we treat lots of patients suffering from biotoxin/mycotoxin illness, otherwise known as ‘mold illness’ or CIRS (chronic inflammatory response syndrome) as a result of exposure to water damaged buildings.
 While we have a whole toolkit of treatment options, ultimately, our patients must minimize or eliminate biotoxin/mycotoxin exposure to make headway in health improvement.

 We usually direct our patients to start by creating a safe place at home, because your home is where you spend the most time, and therefore get the most exposure.
 Whether you’re building or buying, here are four of the highest return-on-investment things that you can look for or implement to positively impact your health: